-On Ubuntu installations you may need to run these commands to install the packages needed to be able to compile and run MEDM:
+On Ubuntu installations these commands will install the packages and fonts needed to be able to compile and run MEDM:

-$ sudo apt-get install build-essential libmotif-dev $ sudo apt-get install x11proto-print-dev $ sudo apt-get install libxp-dev libxmu-dev libxpm-dev $ sudo apt-get install xfonts-100dpi
+$ sudo apt-get install build-essential libmotif-dev $ sudo apt-get install x11proto-print-dev xfonts-100dpi $ sudo apt-get install libxp-dev libxmu-dev libxpm-dev

-or equivalent.
-In addition you will have to download the medmfonts.ali.txt file.
-What you do with this file to install the MEDM font aliases varies with your Linux distribution.
-In some cases you would do this:
+Other distributions should have similar packages.
+In addition you will have to download the list of font aliases that MEDM uses, found in the file medmfonts.ali.txt.
+What you do with this file to install the aliases varies with your Linux distribution.
+On Red Hat you would do this:

 $ sudo cat medmfonts.ali.txt >> /usr/share/fonts/X11/misc/fonts.alias